 Collecting this data through market research is a great way to ensure that you're targeting the right audience for your subscription box.

-If you don't know yet who your ideal customers are, you might create a demographic survey like the one below to learn more about your audience, or use a quiz funnel to segment your audience.
+If you don't know yet who your ideal customers are, you might create a demographic survey like the one below to learn more about your audience or use a quiz funnel to segment your audience.

 This step sounds a lot harder than it really is.
-Sourcing products for your box can be as simple as visiting your local stores and finding examples for the types of items you would like to include in your subscription box.
+Sourcing products for your box can be as simple as visiting your local stores and finding examples of the types of items you would like to include in your subscription box.

 This prototype is only an example of what your box could be.
 At this stage, your goal should be to create the most accurate representation of your vision with the budget and resources you have available.
-The prototype is essentially a marketing tool for your potential customers to get an idea of the kinds of products your boxes will contain.
+A prototype is essentially a marketing tool for your potential customers to get an idea of the kinds of products your boxes will contain.

 This should largely depend on your previous decisions regarding the theme of your box, the niche market you've chosen for it and the ideal customer.
 Another important aspect to consider here is price point.
 The amount you're planning on charging for your monthly subscription will heavily impact the amount and quality of products you should include in it.